Classification of enzyme

 Classification of the enzyme is very important to study about Enzymes and their reaction.
 The Enzymes are classified according to the reaction they catalyze.
 The classification is shown below:

-Oxidoreductase is an enzyme that catalyzes the transfer of electrons from one molecule to another molecule.
+Oxidoreductase is an enzyme that catalyzes electrons being transferred from one molecule to another.
 The transfer of electron means the transfer of hydride of a hydrogen atom.

 Transferases are enzymes that catalyze the transfer of a functional group from a donor molecule to an acceptor molecule.
 Here Group transfer reactions are occurred.